Vice Provost for Academic Programs and Dean of Graduate Studies

 - Each degree in a concurrent program must meet the 30 unique unit minimum.
 Units beyond the 30 unique unit minimum may be shared between concurrent degrees.

-If the academic unit(s) granting the degrees are successful in developing a plan to allow completion of both degrees, the Dean of Graduate Studies or his/her designee(s) must approve the plan before the student can begin work on the additional master’s degree while still enrolled in the initial degree program.
+If the academic unit(s) granting the degrees are successful in developing a plan to allow completion of both degrees, the Dean of Graduate Studies or designee(s) must approve the plan before the student can begin work on the additional master’s degree while still enrolled in the initial degree program.
 The decision whether to approve the student’s request should be based on:

 - The extent to which the additional master’s program would form a coherent intellectual whole with the initial program;